andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

 Finally, it needs to know the length of the data to write: `Int32(appleRootCertificateData.count)`

-③ Once that&#8217;s complete, we can obtain pointer to an `X509`, which will be used for the next step: verifying the authenticity of the signature on the receipt with the x509 certificate from Apple&#8217;s root certificate authority. `let appleRootCertificateX509 = d2i_X509_bio(appleRootCertificateBIO, nil)` gives us our return value!
+③ Once that's complete, we can obtain pointer to an `X509`, which will be used for the next step: verifying the authenticity of the signature on the receipt with the x509 certificate from Apple's root certificate authority. `let appleRootCertificateX509 = d2i_X509_bio(appleRootCertificateBIO, nil)` gives us our return value!

 <a name="verify-authenticity" class="jump-target"></a>